Vitis Platform Flow Example: Adding a Raspberry Pi Camera to SmartCam’s Platform

 cd $kv260-vitis/platforms/vivado/kv260_ispMipiRx_vcu_DP/project/

-In this example, we use a Raspberry Pi pipeline that uses a ISP block.
-This is a custom IP that is not present in AMD IP catalog, so we will need to manually copy it to our project.
-This IP can be found in $kv260-vitis/platforms/vivado/kv260_ispMipiRx_rpiMipiRx_DP/ip/isp_single_kv260/, this is the platform for nlp_smartvision app that has support for Raspberry Pi.
+In this example, you use a Raspberry Pi pipeline that uses a ISP block.
+This is a custom IP that is not present in AMD IP catalog, so you need to manually copy it to your project.
+This IP is found in $kv260-vitis/platforms/vivado/kv260_ispMipiRx_rpiMipiRx_DP/ip/isp_single_kv260/, this is the platform for nlp_smartvision app that has support for Raspberry Pi.

 cd $kv260-vitis/platforms/vivado/kv260_ispMipiRx_rpiMipiRx_DP/ip/isp_single_kv260/